Mister-Industries/tinyCore/README.md

 If you would like to get a tinyCore for yourself, please [visit our website](https://mr.industries/tiny-core) to purchase one!

-For Professors, tax-exempt organizations, and bulk orders (>10), please contact us through the following email address:
+For professors, tax-exempt organizations, or bulk orders (>10), please contact us through the following email address:
 [support@mr.industries](mailto:support@mr.industries)